 Grand Challenge Scholars Program.
 The Grand Challenge Scholars Program allows engineering students to engage in transformational passionate learning and research activities that address the important needs of humanity, to inspire students to the highest levels of scholarship and service, and to enrich our students with Notre Dame's ideals and virtues.
 Student participation is voluntary, with an application process and open to anyone in good academic standing.
 Most students will begin in their sophomore year to complete the five program components in about two years.
 The five program competencies include: (1) Project or Research Experience, (2) Interdisciplinary Curriculum, (3) Business/Entrepreneurship, (4) Multicultural/ Global Dimension, and (5) Social Consciousness/ Community Engagement.
-Students will define their own path to meet these program components, but the College of Engineering aims to support student aspirations wherever possible so there is intentionally flexibility in the requirements.
-More information can be found at https://engineering.nd.edu/gcsp.
+Students will define their own path to meet these program components, but the College of Engineering aims to support student aspirations wherever possible.
+To that end, there is intentional flexibility in the requirements.
+More information can be found at https://engineering. nd.edu/gcsp.

 International Study Opportunities.
-The University strongly supports study abroad and has encouraged the programs in the College of Engineering to participate.
-At present, there are semester- or year-long opportunities during the academic year for juniors in Dublin, Ireland; London, England; Perth, Australia; Puebla, Mexico; Cairo, Egypt; and Santiago, Chile.
+There are semester- or year-long opportunities during the academic year for juniors in Dublin, Ireland; London, England; Perth, Australia; Puebla, Mexico; Cairo, Egypt; and Santiago, Chile.
 The programs in Mexico and Chile require the student to be fluent in Spanish.
 In each location, students must take at least two technical courses to remain on track for graduation.
 Programs vary by semester, and not all locations are appropriate for every major in the college.
 Students should contact a department adviser to work out any details.

-The college currently offers two summer programs for engineering undergraduates who have completed at least the first-year engineering curriculum, in London, England; Alcoy, Spain; Dublin, Ireland; Berlin, Germany; and Rome, Italy.
+The college currently offers summer programs for engineering undergraduates who have completed at least the first-year engineering curriculum, in London, England; Alcoy, Spain; Dublin, Ireland; Berlin, Germany; and Rome, Italy.